Rcrossmeister/RLQG/README.md

 **[2024/05] Our paper is accepted as a findings paper in ACL2024!**

-We propose a novel framework for generating better questions in QA-based event extraction, the paper is available [here](https://arxiv.org/abs/2402.11517).
+We propose a novel framework **RLQG** for generating better questions in QA-based event extraction via reinforcement learning, the paper is available [here](https://arxiv.org/abs/2402.11517).

 <img src="./slides/Framework.png" alt="Framework" style="zoom:150%;" />